This entry is organized by branch of government.

 News: Leading Massachusetts news sources include:

 - The Boston Globe - the big general circulation newspaper

 - The Boston Business Journal - good for articles on Massachusetts companies and business executives

-- Massachusetts Lawyers Weekly which covers legal news and provides profiles of Massachusetts state and Federal judges, as well as biographical articles at the time of their appointment or election.
+- Massachusetts Lawyers Weekly which covers legal news and provides profiles of Massachusetts state and Federal judges with lawyers' evaluations, as well as biographical articles at the time of their appointment or election.

 Questions, Copies and ILLs: For other questions about Massachusetts legal materials, copies and/or inter-library loans, try calling the State Library of Massachusetts (617-727-2590), the Social Law Library (617-523-0018), the Boston University law library (617-353-3151) or the Boston College law library.